Skip to Main Content

 Overview

-UTP Stage II: Environment provides first-year courses and the foundation for progression to the second year of SFU’s Faculty of Environment.
+International Year One (UTP Stage II): Environment provides first-year courses and the foundation for progression to the second year of SFU’s Faculty of Environment.
 With growing awareness of environmental issues around the world, a degree from the Faculty of the Environment will provide multiple career options in Canada and beyond.

 KEY INFORMATION